James Meeker: Milwaukee Brewers

 On August 14, 2021, Meeker's contract was purchased by the Milwaukee Brewers organization.
 He finished the year with the Single–A Carolina Mudcats, posting an 0.50 ERA with 25 strikeouts and 5 saves in 12 appearances.

 Meeker spent the 2022 campaign with the High–A Wisconsin Timber Rattlers, also making two scoreless appearances for the Double–A Biloxi Shuckers.
 In 42 games for Wisconsin, he registered a 2.45 ERA with 57 strikeouts and 17 saves across 62 1/3 innings of work.
 Meeker spent the majority of 2023 with Biloxi, also making two appearances for the Triple–A Nashville Sounds.
 In 34 games for Biloxi, he accumulated an 8–4 record and 3.13 ERA with 80 strikeouts across 89 innings pitched.

 Meeker began 2024 with Biloxi, and was promoted to Nashville after four scoreless appearances.
 Pitching in 14 games for Nashville, he logged a 3.48 ERA with 20 strikeouts across 20 2/3 innings.
 On June 7, 2024, Meeker was selected to the 40-man roster and promoted to the major leagues for the first time.
 In his debut, he tossed a scoreless inning, allowing one hit and issuing one walk with no strikeouts.
 On June 11, Meeker was designated for assignment by the Brewers.
 He cleared waivers and was sent outright to Nashville on June 15.
 Meeker was released by the Brewers organization on October 8.

 Staten Island FerryHawks

 On April 15, 2025, Meeker signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
+In 33 games 36 innings of relief he went 1-2 with a 4.25 ERA with 48 strikeouts.
+He became a free agent following the season.